kubeflow/website/content/docs/pipelines/upgrade.md

 +++
-title = "Upgrading and reinstalling Kubeflow Pipelines" description = "How to upgrade or reinstall your Kubeflow Pipelines deployment" weight = 20
+title = "Upgrading and Reinstalling" description = "How to upgrade or reinstall your Kubeflow Pipelines deployment" weight = 20
 +++